qsideinstitute/federal-criminal-sentencing/master.md

 You can see the “t value” column for the test statistics from the t-tests, but you can mainly just focus on the resulting p-values in the “Pr(\>\|t\|)” column.
-In this case, the p-value for `body_mass_g` is quite low, meaning it is a significant variable in this model.
-At the bottom, you can see the F-statistic and associated p-value.
+In this case, the p-value for `body_mass_g` is quite low, meaning it is a significant variable in this model predicting flipper length.
+At the bottom, you can see the F-statistic and associated p-value for the overall model.
 Again, the p-value is quite low, meaning the model is significant.
 These two outcomes of the t-test and F-test can increase our confidence in the model even further.

 ## 5.3 Categorical Data to Numerical Representations